Brendan Whitecross: AFL career

-By 2011, Whitecross had cemented his place in the Hawthorn line-up.
-It was his ability to apply pressure, to find the ball, present as a link up option going forward and uncanny goal sense that immediately made him a dangerous player.
-His sure hands enabled him to become an important link man as the Hawks moved the ball from the middle to the forward line.
+By 2011, Whitecross had secured his place in the Hawthorn line-up.
+It was his ability to apply pressure, to find the ball, present as a link up option going forward and uncanny goal sense that made him a dangerous player.
+This enabled him to become a link man as the Hawks moved the ball from the middle to the forward line.

 Whitecross ruptured the anterior cruciate ligament in his right knee against Collingwood in the 2012 qualifying final, requiring a reconstruction.

 Whitecross again ruptured the anterior cruciate ligament in his right knee against in the 2013 preliminary final.
 Hawthorn went on to win the game breaking an 11 game losing streak to Geelong since 2008.
 His injury meant he missed the 2013 AFL Grand Final and all of the 2014 AFL season.

 On 29 October 2018, Whitecross was delisted by Hawthorn.

 Post AFL

 Whitecross became a development coach with but because of Covid his time was cut short when the state government banned contact sports.
 Whitecross was appointed coach of the Knox Football Club who compete in the Eastern Football League for seasons 2021 and 2022.